Complaints

 “I didn’t receive feeding support during my appointment”

-Breastfeeding or bottle-feeding support is always included in our service.
-If this was not your experience, we’d like to know.
+Feeding support is included as part of our service.
+If this was not your experience, we would like to understand and address this.

 “My baby’s symptoms haven’t improved”